ahinkel/AstronomyTeachingMaterials/README.md

 In particular, a data science component in such a course offers students the chance to develop widely-applicable skills, as data analysis is necessary for any form of science [[11]](https://www.amstat.org/docs/default-source/amstat-documents/admi2016_dichevetall.pdf) and many modern jobs.

 ## Funding and Acknowledgements:
-This open-source repositroy of course material was created with support from the following:
+This open-source repository of course material was created with support from the following:
 - NASA KY / Kentucky Space Grant Consortium
 - Thomas More University